svicknesh/golang-handle-jwk/README.md

 ## Releases

-The binary releases for this application are available at [here](https://github.com/svicknesh/golang-handle-jwk/releases)
+The binary releases for this application are available at the following [link](https://github.com/svicknesh/golang-handle-jwk/releases).

 ## Application usage